Explicit Logic Channel for Validation and Enhancement of MLLMs on Zero-Shot Tasks: Experiments

 {\bf Effectiveness for Performance Enhancement}: To validate the aligned fusion assumption, we compute $CR_{gt}$ on samples that are both consistent and correct when given ground-truth.
 The ratio $CR_{gt}/CR$ is computed for every model across all tasks.
 Even when $CR$ varies widely from 0.1 to 0.95, the ratio remains above 80\%.
 The mean of ratio is 0.92 at $CR$=0.5508, and increases linearly with $CR$, indicating that higher consistency leads to higher correctness.
-The details are reported in Suppl.
-Mat.
+However, even the rate is low, the cases of consistent but incorrect (not matching gt label) might raise concerns on the validation of CR.
+Additional investigation is performed (see Suppl.
+Sec 2.2).

 Aligned fusion yields consistent improvements over MLLMs across all three benchmarks.
 Even the strongest model benefits from ELC-guided enhancement.
-For example, on NegBench COCO, InternVL2.5 Acc score increases from 0.912 to 0.965, on HC-RefCOCOg, the Acc50 score on Qwen3.0-VL improves from 0.818 to 0.856, and on HC-RefLoCo, Qwen3.0-VL improves from 0.802 to 0.814 in mAcc.
-All the top Acc scores establish new SOTA on their respective benchmarks, achieved through enhancement on recent frontier MLLMs.
-With the rapid progresses of large foundation models, ELC and CR can continue to elevate the performance without requiring re-training on each dataset.
+For example, on NegBench COCO, InternVL2.5 Acc score increases from 0.912 to 0.965.
+All the top Acc scores establish new SOTA performance on the benchmarks, achieved on recent frontier MLLMs without fine-tuning.
+Fusion makes changes of the predictions from both ILC and ELC.
+The comparison of the changes would also verify the trustworthiness of ILC and ELC even without gt annotation, see Suppl.
+Sec 4.4.

+{\bf Confusion matrices between two channels}: With gt annotation, we categorize the matching of two channels as 4 cases: WW (win-win), WL (ILC win but ELC lost), LW (ILC lost but ELC win), and LL (lost-lost), and generate the confusion matrix (see Suppl.
+Sec 2.3).
+It is observed that, if CR score is high, the percentage of WW is high.
+The relative difference between ILC and ELC leads to the difference of WL and LW.
+If ILC is stronger than ELC, the percentage of WL is larger than LW, and vice versa.
+Here, WL corresponds to FN (Inconsistent but ILC is Correct).
+CR is strongly correlated with WW and less affected by WL errors.

+{\bf Ablation study on Lose Cascading Effects in ELC}: 100 samples are randomly selected from HC-RefCOCOg val set, and then GT nouns and boxes are added manually.
+ELC performance is evaluated on different VFMs, on the nouns extracted by Mistrial (LLM), on the Ground-Truth nouns annotated manually, and on the Ground-Truth boxes of related objects labeled manually.
+Full results are presented in Suppl Sec 4.3.
+In summary, the errors of noun extraction by LLM may cause 10\% gap and box allocation by cause another 10\% gap on HC-RefCOCOg.
+We also performed ablation study on adversarial images.
+We manually mask one critical object in each image on 100 images, and test with different models.
+As example, on Qwen3.0-VL, Acc50 of ILC drops from 91\% to 60\%, while Acc50 of ELC drops from 82\% to 41\%, and CR drops from 0.80 to 0.57.
+It is observed that ELC is more sensitive to absence of referred objects.

+{\bf Adaption to new tasks}: For a new task, user knows critical facts and logic rules for safety of decisions.
+One may employ AI tools to select LLM, VFM, design prompt, and implement logic inference~\cite{10.1093/oso/9780198537465.001.0001,Huth_Ryan_2004} to build ELC for the task.